AprilWiley24/New-York-City-Airbnb-Rentals-Data-Analysis/README.md

 4. What is the distribution of prices among the different room types?
 5. What is the average price of rentals for each borough?

-The final presentation can be viewed on [Tableau!](https://public.tableau.com/app/profile/april.wiley/viz/NYCAirbnbRentalsDataAnalysis/NewYorkCityAirbnbRentalsDataAnalysis?publish=yes)
+The final presentation can be viewed on [Tableau!](https://public.tableau.com/app/profile/april.wiley/viz/NYCAirbnbRentalsDataAnalysis/NewYorkCityAirbnbRentalsDataAnalysis?publish=yes) Please note that the storyboard does not contain every step taken during the analysis - only those relevant to the final results.